observablehq/framework/docs/config.md

 If shown, the table of contents enumerates the second-level headings (H2 elements, such as `## Section name`) on the right-hand side of the page.
 The currently-shown section is highlighted in the table of contents.

 The table of contents configuration can also be set in the page’s YAML front matter.
-The page-level configuration takes precedence over the project-level configuration.
+The page-level configuration takes precedence over the app-level configuration.
 For example, to disable the table of contents on a particular page:

 ```yaml
 ---